 Earth Day is just around the corner, and each of us can take steps to protect our planet, including when we go food shopping!

-Here a few ways that to can be kinder to the planet on your next trip to the grocery store.
+Here are a few ways that to can be kinder to the planet on your next trip to the grocery store.

 - Bring Your Own Shopping Bags: Each year, Americans use an estimated 100 billion plastic bags .
 Switching from plastic bags to reusable totes is a simple way to reduce the amount of plastic waste littering the ocean and planet.
 According to a recent New York Times article:“Millions of whales, birds, seals and turtles die because they mistake plastic bags for food or because they become ensnared in nets, packing bands and other items.
 Trillions of microplastic end up in the ocean, with seafood eaters ingesting an estimated 11,000 tiny pieces annually.
 Plastic fibers have also been found in tap water around the world; in one study, researchers found that 94 percent of water samples in the United States were affected.”